Joel Waterman: Cavalry FC

 At the 2018 CPL–U Sports Draft, Waterman was drafted in the second round by Cavalry FC on November 13, 2018.
 Initially, he had not planned on declaring for the draft, instead looking at potentially going to Europe or the United States, however, two days before the registration deadline, he decided to register.
 He officially signed with Cavalry on February 6, 2019.

 Waterman made his professional debut for Cavalry in their inaugural game against York9 FC on May 4.
 He scored his first goal for Cavalry on October 5 against HFX Wanderers FC.
 He helped Cavalry win the Spring and Fall championships and helped them reach the CPL finals, where they finished second, where he was unable to play in the second leg after being sent off in the first leg for a hand ball.
 In December 2019, Cavalry announced Waterman would return to the club for the 2020 season.

 CF Montréal

 On January 14, 2020, Waterman transferred to Major League Soccer club Montreal Impact.
 With this transfer, Waterman made history as the first ever player from the Canadian Premier League to be sold to an MLS club.
 He made his debut for the Impact on February 19 against Saprissa in a CONCACAF Champions League match.
 He made his MLS debut for the Impact in their season opener against the New England Revolution on February 29.
 Upon completion of the 2021 MLS season, CF Montréal announced that they would be exercising the option on Waterman's contract for 2022.

-In 2022, he became a regular starter for the club.
-During the 2022 season, he scored his first goal for Montreal against Orlando City on May 7, netting the opener in an eventual 4-1 victory.
-On August 4, he scored in the fourth minute of stoppage time to secure a 2-1 win over the Columbus Crew.
+In 2022, Waterman became a regular starter for the club.
+During the 2022 season, he scored his first goal for Montreal against Orlando City on May 7, netting the opener in an eventual 4–1 victory.
+On August 4, he scored in the fourth minute of stoppage time to secure a 2–1 win over the Columbus Crew.
 In March 2023 Waterman signed a new contract with Montreal through 2024, with an option for 2025.
 In November 2024, Waterman would sign a contract extension through the 2027 season, with an option for 2028.